buley/personal/src/content/integration.md

 - Analysis precise, not overthinking
 - Self-sufficiency resilient, not rejecting

-> *"The unexamined life is not worth living." — Socrates*
+> *"The unexamined life is not worth living." -- Socrates*

 **Strategic Implementation**
-Use strengths with awareness—pushing them when needed, but knowing when to refine or redirect them.
+Use strengths with awareness--pushing them when needed, but knowing when to refine or redirect them.

 ## 2. Growth Engineering